-Jake Knapp, the best selling author, and motivational speaker.
+Jake Knapp is a best selling author and motivational speaker.
 His book, Sprint, unveils some exciting concepts on getting results or just being busy.

 Throughout our day, we follow defaults.
 The author suggest thinking about it similar to when you buy a cell phone.
 The phone comes with defaults built in, you immediately customize it ( with ringtones, photos, apps, etc.) to suit your needs.

 In daily life, we also have defaults around our morning routine, things like text messaging, communication patterns and more.
 With most of these defaults, we promptly fall into them and forget to customize them to suit us.